Sylvexia/ccu_osdi_notes/Midterm_OS.md

 	1. Interrupts are invoked by hardware or peripheral.
 Function call is invoked by program.
 	2. The hardware and peripheral generate and send IRQ interrupt request) to CPU.
 The CPU switch to kernel modem, and disable the interrupt.
 	3. CPU uses IVT (interrupt Vector Table) to determine the address of ISR (Interrupt Service Request), ISR save the PC counter, register and the context of the task.
 These all happens in top half.
-	4. ISR invoked bottom half, and do the kernel thread stuff.
+	4. ISR invoked bottom half, and execute the kernel thread stuff.
 	5. After completing the interrupt task, the CPU restore the state from stack and resume the state.
 8. Difference between SMT and CMT
 	1. SMT